 In this paper, we describe the breaking and post-breaking in a threedimensional numerical wave tank of a solitary wave over a sloping ridge.
-The numerical model is based on coupling a higher-order Boundary Element Method (BEM) solution of fully nonlinear potential flow equations to a Volume Of Fluid (VOF) method solving Navier-Stokes equations, in three-dimensions (3D).
+The numerical model is based on coupling a higher-order Boundary Element Method (BEM) solution of fully nonlinear potential flow equations to a Volume Of Fluid (VOF) method solving Navier-Stokes or Euler equations, in three-dimensions (3D).
+The BEM solution is used as an initialization of the VOF/Navier-Stokes solver.
 Analysis of wave profiles and kinematics (velocity, vorticity, pressure) are carried out.